 King Hotel is centrally located on Trikalon Street.
 The rooms are fairly basic but the beds are comfortable and the staff members are super friendly and helpful.

 Dessert lovers will salivate at the storefronts of the many bakeries that dot the main street in the center of Kalabaka.
 After a long day of hiking, stop at Kyvelia Patisserie for a slice of orange cake and the best baklava in town!

 The hike to the ruins starts at a ticket office where for 12 euros/person you get entrance to both the ruins and the museum.
-Arrive as early as you can for a few reasons; the hike is uphill and there is very little shade along the trail, and the tour buses don’t start arriving until around 11:00am so the earlier you arrive, the less people you’ll have to contend with.
+Arrive as early as you can for a few reasons.
+The hike is uphill and there is very little shade along the trail, and the tour buses don’t start arriving until around 11 am so the earlier you arrive, the fewer people you’ll have to contend with.

 The Temple of Athena is another must-see site and is just a bit further down the road from the ticketing office.
 There is no entrance fee.

-For amazing views of the valley and delicious traditional food check out Taverna Vakhos.
+For amazing views of the valley and delicious traditional Greek food, check out Taverna Vakhos.
 Try the stuffed zucchini, the eggplant salad, and the lamb.
 Order a bottle of wine from their impressive collection and linger at a front table until sunset.